asdaa/Clustering-algorithms/readme.md

 Some quick benchmarks done on an i7-9700k processor.

 5 minute runtime.
 A single instance of the random swap algorithm was run for the 5 minutes.
 The other algorithms were repeated as many times as possible within the same time frame.

-Mean Squared Error metric was used: for each data vactor, calculate the squared distance to the nearest cluster centroid and sum these distances.
+Mean Squared Error metric was used: for each data vector, calculate the squared distance to the nearest cluster centroid and sum these distances.
+For a quality result, the distances should be minimized.

 |DATASET| vectors/clusters| k-means|fast k-m|Rnd swap|St. rel.|
 |-------|-----------------|--------|--------|--------|--------|